Swiss government scraps RUAG Brazil factory plans

 The armaments company has also assured the Federal Council that it applies a policy of zero tolerance against corruption.
 For projects developed in countries with high compliance risks, it must also use specialized local external consultants.

-The government expects RUAG to impose compliance with Swiss legislation on war material on its foreign subsidiaries.
+The government expects RUAG to impose compliance with Swiss legislation on war materiel on its foreign subsidiaries.
 In its annual report, the Board of Directors of the Bern-based group states that it meets this expectation.

 The issue of Swiss-produced war materials and exports has been in the spotlight in Switzerland in recent months.
 In June, the government proposed allowing weapons to be exported to countries in the throes of internal conflict provided it could be established that they would not be used by warring parties.
 This relaxation has been criticized by activists.
 ICRC President Peter Maurer said such a move would damage the country’s “humanitarian profile”.